 8. Personal Growth

-As a color guard or marching band member, your child will be expected to present themselves in a professional manner, including a clean, pressed uniform, and impeccable posture.
-By having to pay attention to how they present themselves to other people at an early age, they’ll feel more prepared for college consultations, job interviews, and any other instance where looking (and acting) their best is essential.
+However, as a marching band member, your child will be expected to present themselves in a professional manner, including a clean, pressed uniform and impeccable posture.
+By having to pay attention to how they present themselves to other people at an early age, they’ll also feel more prepared for college consultations, job interviews and any other instance where looking and feeling their best will be essential.

 Every parent wants their child to be successful, but that can sometimes be difficult to accomplish.
 One of the most important skills one can learn is leadership, especially since it can play a huge role in accomplishing one’s goals.